 It is important that the personal data we hold about you is accurate and current.
 If you have an account with us, please keep your details up-to-date.
 As described below, you can request that your data be updated or corrected by contacting firstname.lastname@example.org, or by logging in to your account and making any changes yourself.
 We may request that you provide additional information in order to confirm your identity before any changes are made.

 We are committed to ensuring that your personal data is secure and we have put in place suitable physical, electronic, contractual and managerial procedures, including our Information Security Management System and Secure Sockets Layer (SSL) encryption, to protect your personal data.
 Our employees who have access to and process your personal data are obliged to respect the confidentiality and security of your personal data.

 We love keeping you up-to-date by email about our latest products, services, offers and events, but if you decide that you don’t want to receive these communications at any point, you can unsubscribe as follows:

-You have the following rights in relation to the personal information we hold about you, to request:
+You have the following rights in relation to the personal data we hold about you: